gastrofix-gmbh/pytest-failed-to-verify/README.rst

     :target: https://travis-ci.org/gastrofix-gmbh/pytest-failed-to-verify
     :alt: See Build Status on Travis CI

-A plugin that enforces to get to the call phase, by enabling to only rerun the setup-phase on failure.
-We use it to deal with flaky tests (read below).
+A pytest plugin that helps better distinguishing real test failures from setup flakiness.

 Features
 --------

-* Re-running the setup-phase on failure
+* Re-running only the setup-phase on failure
-* A new test-outcome: ``FAILED_TO_VERIFY`` if the test-logic was not executed
+* Additional test-outcome: ``FAILED_TO_VERIFY`` if the test-logic was never executed

 Installation
 ------------